The Yakuza: Robert Aldrich

 Originally, Robert Aldrich was to direct.
 Aldrich later called it "one of the few pictures I really wanted to make" although he wanted changes made.
 "It was a terrible script, I thought, but a sensational idea.
 I said, 'If I'm going to make this picture, I'm going to turn this script upside down.'
 I saw it one particular way, and Paul didn't see it that way."

 Aldrich thought his view might have prevailed if Lee Marvin had been cast in the lead, but Marvin disagreed with Warner Brothers over the size of the actor's fee.
 Instead they cast Robert Mitchum.
 Aldrich and Mitchum had worked together on The Angry Hills (1959), and the director said "I really considered him my friend, and I admired him.
 I think he's a brilliant actor - a strange, convoluted guy.
 I knew I wasn't his favorite director, but I never really knew he disliked me."
 The two of them met, and Mitchum told Warners afterwards he did not want to do the film with Aldrich.
 "Too bad," Aldrich said later.
 "I think it was possible to make a marvelous movie out of Yakuza."

 Sydney Pollack

 Sydney Pollack then became attached.
 Schrader says that Pollack wanted rewrites, notably a "softening" of the Harry character.
 Schrader says "I was fired, because I was unable to write what Sydney wanted.
 Sydney and I did not get along well, and he needed someone of his own age, whose work he respected, for feedback."
-Robert Towne came on to rewrite the film.
+Robert Towne came on to rewrite the film for $150,000.

 Robert Redford was also interested but then decided he was not old enough.